MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/microsoft-365-security-mdo-redirection.md

 ---
 title: Redirecting accounts from Microsoft Defender for Office 365 to the new Microsoft 365 security center
-description: How to redirect from the Defender for Office 365 to the new Microsoft 365 security center.
+description: How to redirect from the Defender for Office 365 to the Microsoft 365 security center.
 keywords: Microsoft 365 security center, Getting started with the Microsoft 365 security center, security center redirection search.product: eADQiWindows 10XVcnh search.appverid: met150